epadam/Production-Time-Series-Prediction-System/README.md

 ## How to setup infrastructure for Production Machine Learning

-Please follow here to set up the environment on an instance or a kubernetes cluster (including mlflow, kubeflow)
+This includes your model tracking server, model registry, notebook enviroment Please follow here to set up the environment on an instance or a kubernetes cluster (including mlflow, kubeflow)

 Select your MLOps tools (ClearML, Kubeflow, Mlflow)